jasmix555/katarinabluu_love/README.md

-# ShiftSynk: Hyper Line in wallet
+# ShiftSynk: Hyper Line in Wallet

-A wallet and shift manager.
+## Overview

+ShiftSynk: Hyper Line in Wallet is an innovative app designed to seamlessly manage both work schedules and financial states, providing users with an intuitive, high-performance digital tool for everyday life enhancement.
+The app integrates shift management and financial tracking into one streamlined experience.